Kanye Udoh

-Kanye Udoh is an American college football running back for the Arizona State Sun Devils.
-He previously played for the Army Black Knights.
+Kanye Udoh is an American college football running back for the Liberty Flames.
+He previously played for the Army Black Knights and Arizona State Sun Devils.

 Early life

 Raised in the Mays Landing section of Hamilton Township, Atlantic County, New Jersey, Udoh played high school football St. Augustine Preparatory School, where he rushed for 1,498 yards and 17 touchdowns as a senior.
 He was rated as a three-star recruit, the 145th running back, and the 2,021st overall prospect in the class of 2022.
 Udoh committed to play for the Army Black Knights over other schools such as Delaware, Maryland, Buffalo, Connecticut, West Virginia, Nebraska, Temple, Rutgers, Syracuse and Boston College.

 College career

 Army

-Udoh scored his first career touchdown in week 2 of the 2023 season, during a 57-0 win over Delaware State.
+Udoh scored his first career touchdown in week 2 of the 2023 season, during a 57–0 win over Delaware State.
 He finished his freshman season with Army in 2023, appearing in ten games where he notched 524 yards and a touchdown.
 In week 6 of the 2024 season, Udoh rushed for 137 yards and two touchdowns in a win over Tulsa.
-In week 9, he rushed for 158 yards and two touchdowns in a 20-3 win over rival Air Force.
-In the 2024 regular season finale, Udoh rushed 14 times for 53 yards as Army fell to the rival Navy Midshipmen 31-13.
+In week 9, he rushed for 158 yards and two touchdowns in a 20–3 win over rival Air Force.
+In the 2024 regular season finale, Udoh rushed 14 times for 53 yards as Army fell to the rival Navy Midshipmen 31–13.
 He finished the 2024 season rushing for 1,117 yards and 10 touchdowns on 179 carries for the Black Knights.
 After the season, Udoh entered his name into the NCAA transfer portal.